 A good financial adviser does more than give advice!
-You’ll need to do your research as to the hows and whys of the profession, but here’s a quick summary of what a financial adviser can do for you.
-Once you understand a financial adviser’s scope of practice, you’ll be equipped to ask the right questions to make sure you’re signing up for top-tier financial service.
+You’ll need to do your research as to the hows and whys of the profession, but here’s a quick summary of what an advisor can do for you.
+Once you understand an adviser’s scope of practice, you’ll be equipped to ask the right questions to make sure you’re signing up for top-tier service.

-She needs these details, because before she can devote any thought to your financial future, your financial adviser needs to have a big-picture understanding of your financial present.
-What are you financial strengths?
-What are your financial weaknesses?
-As with a visit to the doctor, a visit to the financial adviser is no time to keep secrets.
+She needs these details, because before she can devote any thought to your financial future, your financial adviser needs to have a big-picture understanding of your situation.
+What are you strengths?
+What are your weaknesses?
+As with a visit to the doctor, a visit to the expert is no time to keep secrets.
 Make sure you answer all questions honestly and provide the documentation she asks for.

 A Qualified Professional